 Evan Walter Clark Spotte-Smith (EWCSS) (they/them)

-Current Position: Incoming Assistant Professor of Chemical Engineering, CMU
+Current Position: Ad Astra Fellow and Assistant Professor of Chemistry, UCD; Adjunct Professor of Chemical Engineering, CMU

 E-mail: vanshikarajsinghv@gmail.com